EricKit/nest-user-auth/README.md

 # nest-user-auth

+## Next task

+I'm working on emailing for password reset.

 ## Purpose

 This is a boiler plate project to start with user authentication.
 I plan on adding more capability.
 Feel free to throw spears at it or recommend updates.
 Standard disclaimer: In no way has this been vetted by security experts.